Evidential decision theory: Newcomb's paradox

 The player does not know what the predictor predicted or what box B contains while making the choice.
 Should the player take both boxes, or only box B?

 Evidential decision theory recommends taking only box B in this scenario, because taking only box B is strong evidence that the predictor anticipated that the player would only take box B, and therefore it is very likely that box B contains $1,000,000.
 Conversely, choosing to take both boxes is strong evidence that the predictor knew that the player would take both boxes; therefore we should expect that box B contains nothing.

+Conversely, causal decision theory (CDT) would have recommended that the player takes both boxes, because by that time the predictor has already made a prediction (therefore, the action of the player will not affect the outcome).